gianfurrer/hslu-bdlc-project/README.md

 # hslu-bdlc-project

-Project for the HSLU BDLC Module
+Project for the HSLU BDLC Module.

 ## Table of Contents